Banna's Recs

 - Banna

-Red Hook Road (Paperback)
+Red Hook Road By Ayelet Waldman Cover Image

-ISBN-13: 9780307275820
+ISBN: 9780307275820

 When newlyweds are killed in a freak accident between the church and the reception, their families, an uneasy mix at best, must find a way to come together in their grief.
 The book follows them over four summers as they grapple with the sadness they share and the class and cultural divide they’ve ignored or denied for years.
 The coastal Maine setting is as vividly drawn as each of the characters, which is saying a lot.
 Each member of both families will stay with you long after you’ve finished the book.